SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### cacheEntrySizeCalculator

-The `cacheEntrySizeCalculator` setting is introduced in Spartacus 2211.42, and requires `ssrFeatureToggles.limitCacheByMemory` to be set to `true` in your `server.ts` file.
-For more information on enabling this feature toggle, see [Activating Limit Cache by Memory](doc to be provided in help portal).

 The `cacheEntrySizeCalculator` is a strategy for calculating the size of a cache entry.
 You can use it to keep track of the used cache size, so the oldest entries are removed when the cache size reaches its memory limit.

 The default implementation is the `DefaultCacheEntrySizeCalculator` class.
 For an HTML string, it returns the size of the string in bytes, assuming two bytes per character, which is an upper-bound estimation, and assuming V8 is using the [`SeqTwoByteString` data structure](https://github.com/v8/v8/blob/c865b8257a/src/objects/string.h#L921-L923) for string cache entries.